sandeep-1990/core-java-interview-questions/README.md

   ✔ Should never be used for resource cleanup
   Use try-with-resources or explicit close() methods instead.

-4.	# **Suppose you have a shared resource and want only 3 threads to access it simultaneously.
+# **4. Suppose you have a shared resource and want only 3 threads to access it simultaneously.
 How can you achieve this in Java?**

   Use Semaphore with 3 permits.
     Semaphore semaphore = new Semaphore(3);